zpenoyre/illustrisAPI/README.md

     getGalaxy(whichGalaxy, fields, simulation='Illustris-1', snapshot=135)

   And finally there's the get(path, ...) command.
-This is doing the actual pulling from online, you hopefully won't need to touch it
+This is doing the actual pulling from online, you hopefully won't need to touch it.

-_____Installation:
+______Installation:

 The install should be like any other python package, but just in case you're not sure how to do it (I always forget...) dowload it from here, store it wherever you want and add it to your PYTHONPATH (I always fall back on the 2nd comment on this thread - http://www.bdnyc.org/2012/09/editing-pythonpath-to-import-modules/)